-SET has been working closely with the African Center for Economic Tranformation (ACET) since the first African Transformation Forum (ATF) in 2016.
+SET has worked closely with the African Center for Economic Transformation (ACET) since the first African Transformation Forum (ATF) in 2016.

-ACET, in collaboration with the Government of Ghana, will host the second ATF on June 20-21 2018.
+ACET, in collaboration with the Government of Ghana, hosts the second ATF on June 20-21 2018.
 The ATF is a unique, policy-focused event that will bring together leading experts and practitioners to share perspectives on how to accelerate job growth, boost investment, and implement transformation policies.

-As part of an ongoing collaboration as knowledge partners, SET will host the third session of the Manufacturing Chapter.
-The aim of the Chapter, which was launched in June 2017, followed by a working session in December 2017, is to drive continuous conversation for African leaders to shape their countries’ industrialisation issues in the context of Africa’s transformation agenda.
+As part of an ongoing collaboration as knowledge partners, SET hosts the third session of the Manufacturing Chapter.
+The aim of the Chapter (launched in June 2017, followed by a working session in December 2017) is to drive continuous conversation for African leaders to shape their countries’ industrialisation issues in the context of Africa’s transformation agenda.

-The objective of this third session will be share experiences over the last year around the factors for success in African manufacturing.
-Country representatives from Ghana, Uganda, Ethiopia, Tanzania, Kenya, Nigeria and Rwanda, plus others will share their successes, their challnges and their plans for the future.
-Industry experts and senior officials from key government ministries, departments and agencies from selected African countries, development partners, civil society organizations, academia and the media will be invited to participate.
+The objective of this third session is to share experiences around the factors for success in African manufacturing.
+Country representatives from Ghana, Uganda, Ethiopia, Tanzania, Kenya, Nigeria, Rwanda and others will share their successes, challenges faced and plans for the future.
+Industry experts and senior officials from key government ministries, departments and agencies from selected African countries, development partners, civil society organisations, academia and the media are invited to participate.

 10:15 – 10:30 Welcome